Jaguars Coaches Roster | Jacksonville Jaguars - jaguars.com

-Drew Lascari enters his first season with the Jacksonville Jaguars as assistant defensive backs coach in 2025 and his first season coaching in the NFL.
-He spent the past seven seasons on the Rutgers football staff, most recently as safeties coach (2022-24).
+Drew Lascari enters his second season with the Jacksonville Jaguars as assistant defensive backs coach in 2026.

+Before joining the NFL ranks, Lascari spent seven seasons on the Rutgers football staff, most recently as safeties coach (2022-24).
 In 2024, Lascari coached a safeties group that helped Rutgers to their second-consecutive winning season (7-6), their first time recording back-to-back seasons with a winning record since 2011-12.
 The Scarlet Knights finished sixth in the Big Ten in passes defensed (51) for the season.
 S Shaquan Loyal earned honorable mention All-Big Ten status as voted by the media, setting career highs in tackles (77), passes defensed (nine), tackles for loss, interceptions (two) and fumble recoveries (one).

 The defense in 2023 helped Rutgers to its first winning season since 2014 and a victory in the Bad Boy Mowers Pinstripe Bowl.
 The unit ranked 16th nationally in total defense (313.5), posting its best mark and ranking for a season in the Big Ten era, and ranked 10th nationally in pass defense (176.3).
 The Scarlet Knights limited 10 opponents to under 30 points, five under 20 points and three in single digits to rank No. 32 nationally in scoring defense (21.2).
 In addition, Rutgers ranked 10th nationally in passing defense (176.3) and 15th in red zone defense (75.6 percent), posting 11 stops.
 In Big Ten play, Rutgers posted its best marks for total defense (337.9) and scoring defense (25.1) in a conference season since joining the league.
 DB Flip Dixon earned honorable mention All-Big Ten recognition.

 Lascari was promoted to safeties coach in 2022, as the defense improved by allowing 46.7 less yards per game compared to 2021, 28.1 less passing yards and 18.6 less rushing yards.
 The Scarlet Knights posted their best mark in total defense (349.8) in 10 years.
 DB Christian Izien (84 tackles with five for loss) and DB Avery Young (84 tackles and five passes defended), both starting safeties, earned honorable mention All-Big Ten status, finished their careers with over 300 tackles and signed NFL contracts.
-Izien had interceptions in his first two games with Buccaneers in helping the team to the playoffs as a rookie.

 Lascari served as a defensive assistant for two years (2020-21), seeing DB Tre Avery earn Third Team All-Big Ten (coaches and media) in 2020 and DB Kessawn Abraham be named First Team All-Big Ten by Pro Football Focus in 2021.
 Avery signed with the Tennessee Titans and played in 14 games with nine passes defended as a rookie.